Hamilton, New Zealand: The railway settlement

 From the arrival of the railway in Hamilton, Frankton was a railway town.
 In 1923, the suburb became even more railway-orientated when the Frankton Junction Railway House Factory opened, producing the famous George Troup designed railway houses sent to many North Island railway settlements, which are now sought-after pieces of real estate.
-Its 60 workers produced almost 1400 pre-fabricated railway houses at a peak rate of 400 a year, using rimu and matai from the railway's central North Island forests.
+Its 60 workers produced almost 1400 pre-fabricated railway houses at a peak rate of 400 a year, using rimu and mataī from the railway's central North Island forests.
 When, in 1926, government cuts reduced the need for railway houses, the factory also started to supply houses for local councils.
 Those supplied to Lower Hutt were claimed to be £500 cheaper than comparable houses.
 The sawmill also produced everything else such as signal masts and boxes, bridges, sleepers, and even furniture for railway stations.
 It was too efficient for private builders, who got the housing factory closed in 1929.
 When it finally closed in the 1990s it was very dilapidated, but NZHPT supported restoration of the Category 1 historic place, retaining original windows, big sliding doors and the saw-tooth roof.
 It is now home to a range of businesses.

 Frankton also was home to the Way and Works depot, still in operation as the KiwiRail Network depot.
 This was connected to the main line by a short siding that ran past the factory; this line was last used in 1997 when a shunting locomotive retrieved two flat wagons from the Way and Works depot.

 The railway workers' community was centred largely around the W&W depot and sawmill, containing some 200 houses and a Railways Social Hall.
 Many of the houses are still in place, the majority being the classic 90sq2 three-bedroom design used as standard across New Zealand for railway staff.

 Education

 Hamilton is home to more than 40,000 tertiary students, mostly enrolled in one of the city's three main tertiary institutes; the University of Waikato, Waikato Institute of Technology and Te Wananga o Aotearoa.
+The city is also home to 53 schools both private and state-owned.

 As well as state and private primary, intermediate and high schools, it also notably includes a number of Kura Kaupapa Māori primary schools offering education in the Māori language.